GluuFederation/docs-management-prod/index.md

  - Headings should be in title format.
 All important words should be capitalized
  - The main title of the page should start with a single `#`, then each level of subheading should add one.
 For example, the first subheading should start with `##`, a subheading of that should use `###`, and so on

-## Demonstration
+## Examples & Navigation
  - When possible, provide an example in the form of code output or a screenshot
- - To demonstrate navigating through a menu, use the following style:
+ - To instruct a user to click a button, or navigate to a certain page or through a menu, use the following style:

  > ```
  > Navigate to `Configuration` > `Authentication` and click the `Passport` tab
  > ```

- It'll look like this:
+ It will look like this:

  Navigate to `Configuration` > `Authentication` and click the `Passport` tab

 ## Linking